Burke-Lauenroth-Lab/workflow_guidelines/README.md

 * Assign it to a milestone
     * Master branch bug: the _master_ milestone
     * Feature branch bug/enhancement: the respective milestone

 ## Closing issues
 * When the issue is resolved, [reference it](https://help.github.com/articles/closing-issues-using-keywords/) in the final commit that solves it (which can be done in the title or body)
 	* Note: Issues will not be closed via reference until the branch is merged to master.
 If you are resolving an issue on a feature branch, please still use a reference, as it provides beneficial documention, but you should also manually close the issue afterwards.

 ## Creating milestones
 Milestones map to branches, and hold issues relating to that branch.
 Whenever you create a feature branch, you should also create a respective milestone.
 * Name it the exact same as the branch name, minus the "feature_" prefix
     * For instance, _feature_CO2Effects_ should be named _CO2Effects_
 * Provide an apt description of the branch
 * Optionally, provide a deadline

+## Communication (commit messages, comments on issues, etc.)
+Follow our code of conduct in all communications, e.g., [Contributor Code of Conduct of the rSFSW2 repository](https://github.com/Burke-Lauenroth-Lab/rSFSW2/blob/master/CONDUCT.md).

+Why good messages are important:
+[Erlang: Writing good commit messages](https://github.com/erlang/otp/wiki/Writing-good-commit-messages): "Good commit messages serve at least three important purposes:
+- To speed up the reviewing process.
+- To help us write a good release note.
+- To help the future maintainers of Erlang/OTP (it could be you!), say five years into the future, to find out why a particular change was made to the code or why a specific feature was added."

+How to write good messages:
+[Who-T: On commit messages](http://who-t.blogspot.com/2009/12/on-commit-messages.html): "A good commit message should answer three questions about a patch:
+- Why is it necessary?
+It may fix a bug, it may add a feature, it may improve performance, reliabilty, stability, or just be a change for the sake of correctness.
+- How does it address the issue?
+For short obvious patches this part can be omitted, but it should be a high level description of what the approach was.
+- What effects does the patch have?
+(In addition to the obvious ones, this may include benchmarks, side effects, etc.)"

 ## Workflow
 1. Set __global user options__ to identify your commits